multiscan/laptop/README.md

  * [Docker CE Desktop][6] this also exists  as a `cask` but I was not sure which one to take...
  * Executed this `go.sh` script (of course!)
  * Enable mounting into `/keybase` for Keybase (see below);
+ * Installed Acrobat Reader as cask is not available

 #### Firefox
 All the plugin are automatically installed as soon as the Firefox Sync service is activated.